rpsjr/maintainer-tools/Migration-to-version-9.0.md

 # Todo

 * Update README.rst from https://raw.githubusercontent.com/OCA/maintainer-tools/master/template/module/README.rst
+* Remove any possible migration script from previous version.
 * Add tests to increase code coverage
 * Update code to remove use of deprecated methods
 * Update code to take advantage of the new features